-➤ There is one vacancy for Mayor, and two vacancies for Member of the City Council, therefore, a registered voter may nominate up to two individuals for the City Council office.
+There is one vacancy for Member of the City Council; therefore, a registered voter may nominate one individual for the City Council office.
 If a registered voter signs more than three nomination papers for vacancy of City Council, the voter's signature shall only count on the first two nomination papers filed with the City Clerk.